Knowledge-enhanced Agents for Interactive Text Games: Framework for Knowledge Injection in Text-based Game Agents

-For the pure RL agent, we employ the DRRN model \cite{s30}, due to its strong performance on many challenging interactive text-based interactive environments \cite{s2}.
+\paragraph{\textbf{(1) Pure RL-based Model}} We employ DRRN~\cite{s30}, due to its strong performance across challenging interactive text-based environments \cite{s2}.
 DRRN leverages a GRU to encode the current game state into a vector as shown in Figure \ref{drrn}.
-It also employs a separate GRU to encode each of the valid actions into a vector and then combines the action vector with the game state vector through an interaction function to compute the Q-value (\texttt{Q}$_{a_i}$), which estimates the total discounted reward expected if that action is taken.
-Policy $\pi_{DRRN}$ is learned by maximizing the expected cumulative reward over time using the Q-values computed by the network.
+It uses a separate GRU to encode each of the valid actions into a vector and then combines the action vector with the game state vector through an interaction function to compute the Q-value (\texttt{Q}$_{a_i}$), which estimates the total discounted reward expected if that action is taken.
+The policy $\pi_{DRRN}$ is learned by maximizing the expected cumulative reward over time using the Q-values computed by the network.
 To stabilize training, DRRN uses experience replay and target networks.

-\para{Knowledge injection.} The \textbf{\texttt{baseline}} DRRN model uses only the inputs of observation, inventory, and task description to compute Q-values for each action.
-To enhance the performance of the DRRN baseline model, we have injected external knowledge into the model and created three new variations of DRRN: \textbf{\texttt{1.aff:}} Using a distinct GRU encoding layer, we introduce the affordances of the objects presented in the inputs to the baseline model in this approach. \textbf{\texttt{2.mca:}} A separate GRU encoding layer is utilized in this model to pass all previously correct actions to the baseline model. \texttt{\textbf{3.aff} $\oplus$ \textbf{mca:}} The encoding of this architecture is comprised of both the agent's previous correct actions and the affordance as distinct components:
+\textbf{Knowledge Injection.} The \textbf{\texttt{baseline}} DRRN model uses only the inputs of observation, inventory, and task description to compute Q-values for each action.
+To enhance the DRRN baseline, we have injected external knowledge into the model and created three new variations of DRRN: \textbf{\texttt{1.aff:}} Using a distinct GRU encoding layer, we introduce the affordances of the objects presented in the inputs to the baseline model in this approach. \textbf{\texttt{2.mca:}} A separate GRU encoding layer is utilized in this model to pass all previously correct actions to the baseline model. \texttt{\textbf{3.aff} $\oplus$ \textbf{mca:}} The encoding of this architecture is comprised of both the agent's previous correct actions and the affordance as distinct components:

 where $\odot$ signifies concatenation, $G$ is GRU encoder of size F$\times$F, \texttt{W}$_{1}\in\mathbb{R}^{6F\times F}$, \texttt{W}$_{2}\in\mathbb{R}^{F\times 1}$, F is the embedding dimension of size 128, and ${Q}_{a_i}$ is the Q-value for each valid action $a_i$.